Effective Beginning Catalog Term: Fall 2018 (550)

 *** THIS PROGRAM IS NO LONGER ADMITTING STUDENTS INTO THE MEDICAL QUALITY SYSTEMS (BIOM) SUBPLAN.
 LAST ADMISSION TERM IS SUMMER 2017 (0530) ***

-This degree is a sequence of instruction with three specializations to choose from: electronics, quality (Lean and Six Sigma), and digital design and modeling.
+This degree is a sequence of instruction with four subplans to choose from: electronics, quality (Lean and Six Sigma), advanced manufacturing, and digital design and modeling.
 All engineering technology students take a common core of six classes (18 credit hours) that gives them backgrounds in safety, quality assurance, metrology, CAD, electronics, and materials.
-Students will start taking classes in their specialization right away along with their core and general education courses.
+Students will start taking classes in their subplan right away along with their core and general education courses.
 There are opportunities to gain industry certifications, attend guest lectures, participate in field trips to local employers, and network with other students.
-Internships are also available and required for electronics and digital design and modeling.
+Internships are also available and required for electronics, advanced manufacturing, and digital design and modeling.

 Our mission is to provide hands-on, relevant coursework in a supportive and creative learning environment.
 We will prepare students for employment, or provide additional training for currently employed students, in manufacturing, healthcare, electronics, aerospace, or other related industries.